 Secondary Cause of Mesothelioma: Drug Interactions

 Although rare, some mesothelioma patients have never been exposed to asbestos.
-Researchers have found links between a drug called Thorotrast and mesothelioma.
+Researchers found links between a drug called Thorotrast and mesothelioma.

 According to the National Center for Biotechnology Information (NCBI), patients administered the drug are at an elevated risk of developing lung carcinoma and mesothelioma.

 Thorotrast is a mixture of particles that was used primarily in the 1930s and 1940s when performing x-ray imaging.
 It helped physician produce high quality images, yet unfortunately, the particles remain in the human body.